reddio-com/reddio-python/README.md

 ### Usage

-#### Init
+#### Import

 ```
 from redpysdk import Reddio
 ```

-Using 'testnet' or 'mainnet' to init the sdk

 ##### Example
-Init with testnet
+Init the object, you can use 'testnet' or 'mainnet' to init the sdk
 ```
 obj = Reddio("testnet")
 ```